 Creating your first DSS dataset and learning how to cleanse it is the subject of the Basics Tutorial.

-The knowledge of these dependencies helps the DSS engine minimize the number of data processes to be launched when (re)building a dataset.
+The knowledge of these dependencies helps the Dataiku DSS engine minimize the number of data processes to be launched when (re)building a dataset.

 We strongly invite you to follow the Tutorial: Basics to discover how tackling data problems can be fluid within the DSS Analysis.

-Scenarios help you automate these reconstruction tasks; for example, running daily updates to your models.
+Scenarios help you automate reconstruction tasks; for example, running daily updates to your models to always have up-to-date predictive scoring.
 Reports on scenarios that ran previously and their results are shown in Monitoring.